aebeljs/VeRLPy/README.md

 The `monitor_signals` coroutine added above monitors the DUT for events of interest that count towards the functional coverage.
 The  boolean logical expressions in the list `s` above correspond to the logical expressions for identifying each event.
 The number of times these events occur affect the reward signal given to the RL agent. `monitor_signals` should track these events and add them to the `cocotb_coverage` attribute of the `MyExampleDesignCocotbEnv` class that we wrote. `monitor_signals` is invoked in the `setup_rl_episode` coroutine along with the clock and reset coroutines.
 It is passed the `cocotb_coverage` attribute as an argument.
 Note that `monitor_signals` is killed in the `terminate_rl_episode` coroutine at the end of each RL episode.
 This is important for all coroutines since it might otherwise lead to performance issues with multiple "alive" coroutines still ongoing from previous episodes.

 ### Configuration File
-A configuration file `config.ini` needs to be provided to specify the parameter related to the simulation and the RL agent.
+A configuration file `config.ini` needs to be provided to specify the parameters related to the simulation and the RL agent.
 A sample coniguration file is provided below with comments for what each section and key corresponds to.

 ```ini
 ; This section is to provide the